dtim-upc/Eris/UseCase_COVID/README.md

 # Results analysis

-The testing program prints in the standard output the summary of every entity being coalesced (resulting in an independent system of equations).
+The testing scala program (whose output is in ``Charts\COVIDErrorData.csv``) prints in the standard output the summary of every entity being coalesced (resulting in an independent system of equations).
 Thus, every printed row contains:
 * KindOfQuery: Whether it includes regional data or only those at the country level.
 * Shift: In case of dealing with regional data, this indicates the shift used to align cases and deaths.
 * Country: Identifier of the country.